-Despite advances in OS and browser security, antivirus software is still the best defense against cybercriminals exploiting computers and mobile devices.
+Despite advances in OS and browser security, antivirus software is still the best defense against cybercriminals who exploit computers and mobile devices.

 Over the years, web standards have improved and the security of operating systems and browsers have become better prompting discussions about the need for security software (often called antivirus or AV protection).
 Despite the comforting advances, computer (and now mobile and IoT) security is very much in the mind of consumers and businesses due to high profile hacks on companies including Yahoo! and LinkedIn and mobile vulnerabilities that put billions of devices at risk.

-“These days, cybercrooks have to make business driven-decisions like the rest of us because their resources are limited,” said Ondrej Vlcek, CTO of Avast.
+Current malware is often disguised as legitimate applications, malicious Android apps sneak by protocols of the huge download sites, and home and business networks are being attacked via weakly protected routers.
+“These days, cybercrooks have to make business driven-decisions like the rest of us because their resources are limited,” said Ondrej Vlcek, Avast's chief technology officer.
 “Threats are targeting desktop and mobile devices, as well as accounts and routers.”

 Mobile usage now represents 65 percent of all digital media time, with mobile apps dominating that usage.
 Hackers know valuable data is stored on people’s phones, and they increasingly find new ways to attack mobile users.

 The most common mobile threats are adware packaged as fun gaming apps that provide little value and spams users with ads.
 But recently attacks, like the backdoor that affected 3 million budget Android devices, and the mobile banking Trojan, GM Bot, which displays an overlay that looks nearly identical to banking apps’ login pages, allow hackers to gain access to bank accounts or have complete control over a device.